Levofloxacin-Vertex, 250 mg 5 pcs

 Composition

-croscarmellose (primellose) sodium 7 mg,
+sodium croscarmellose (primellose) 7 mg,

 magnesium stearate 3.2 mg,

-polyvinylpyrrolidone medium molecular 14 mg,
+medium molecular weight polyvinylpyrrolidone 14 mg,

 microcrystalline cellulose 21.6 mg,

-colloidal silica (aerosil) 5 mg,
+colloidal silicon dioxide (Aerosil) 5 mg,

 talc 6.4 mg,